Tag: Trump

 Yeah, it does!
 Damn right it does.
 It gets old being shamed and degraded hour after hour by this appalling evil toxic malevolent zero of a man.

-It’s pretty frustrating for all decent people seeing a bad-in-every-way psychopath … Read the rest
+It’s pretty frustrating for all decent people seeing a bad-in-every-way psychopath usurping the presidency and destroying everything he can reach.

 Jennifer Rubin must have written this at top speed, because there are words missing.
 It’s about how dire this could be for Donnie from Queens.